Skip to main content

 EDR Library Item configuration interface showing settings or Blueprint assignment

-Configure the individual Malware and PUP posture mode preferences for your environment.
-The Detect mode will scan and report known malicious items.
-The Protect mode will scan, report and automatically quarantine known malicious items.
+Configure individual posture mode preferences for Malware and PUPs.
+Detect mode scans and reports known malicious items.
+Protect mode scans, reports, and automatically quarantines known malicious items.

 1